At Amass Restaurant in Copenhagen, chef Matt Orlando is taking sustainability to the extreme with a zero-waste approach to fine dining.

 - Unused water is boiled for washing floors and watering the on-site garden.

 - Tracking and reduction of greenhouse gas emissions.

 Entering the restaurant requires walking up an exterior metal staircase and passing through a short hall before arriving at the main dining room below.

 The passage allows for a more dramatic entry into Orlando's world.
 Seeing the space for the first time, I was reminded of my hometown of Austin, Texas.

 It was exactly 6 p.m. when I arrived, as I wanted to dine early while natural light was still available.

 I was seated facing the open kitchen, with my back toward one of the large windows looking out over the Amass Restaurant garden.

 Amass offers two tasting menu options, and I opted for the larger one as it was the last night of my trip to Scandinavia.

+My favorite dishes were the mackerel and hedgehog mushrooms.
 I'd put the overall dining experience on par with my dinner at Relae a few nights earlier.

 Related: Birthday Lunch at Geranium